Dateline: Tbilisi: Georgia

 Best co-working space: workINcompany, 13 Calle Rioja, 2ºA ,41001 – Sevilla

-The first co-working space in Bulgaria, Betahaus is one of the most successful in Europe with locations in Berlin, Barcelona and Hamburg.
-Each member can benefit from numerous amenities such as high speed wifi, a Skype room, a library, usage of a 3D printer, a mutual kitchen and plenty of fun and relaxing table games.
+The fist co-working option in Sofia is Betahaus.
+It is one of the most successful in Europe with locations in Berlin, Barcelona and Hamburg.
+Each member can benefit from numerous amenities such as high speed Wi-Fi, a Skype room, a library, usage of a 3D printer, a mutual kitchen and plenty of fun and relaxing table games.
 Oh, and the place is dog-friendly so you don’t have to worry about your furry friends.

 To be a member of Betahaus you can purchase the Monthly Flex package for €116 or the Fix Desk package for €150/month.
 For a 10% discount you can bring a friend along.
 Plus, all students automatically have 20% off.
 If you decide on a long-term contract you get the main plans for a lower price.